logan-mo/ALL_Deep_Classifier/README.txt

 8. template folder contains our template for our Web App
 9. static folder contains data need for our Web App.

+# Instructions to run the pretrained model

 Since our model is already trained, there is no need to run the Traning and Validation Data files.
 Simply Run the Main.py file and copy paste the link it provides in console to your browser and you are good to go.

-Project Done By:
+Project Authors:
-Muhammed Luqman
+* Muhammed Luqman
-Wafiya Sohail
+* Wafiya Sohail
-Farhan Shoukat
+* Farhan Shoukat